-Another backer, Michael Backes of the Cornerstone Research Collective in Los Angeles, says, "This is a wonderful experiment that is taking place in California -but somebody has to keep an eye on what's being provided to patients."
+Another backer, Morpheus of the Cornerstone Research Collective in Los Angeles, says, "This is a wonderful experiment that is taking place in California -but somebody has to keep an eye on what's being provided to patients."

-Promoting quality control is a mission shared by the "Clean Green" organic certification program, the MediInput from the lab has already resulted in growers improving their operations.

-cal Cannabis Safety Council, and other industry groups.
-As longtime activist Michele Nelson puts it, "the whole industry is in a transition towards professionalism."
+Promoting quality control is a mission shared by the "Clean Green" organic certification program, the Medical Cannabis Safety Council, and other industry groups.
+As longtime activist Michele Nelson puts it, "the whole industry is in a transition towards profes-